guidefari/here_hugo/content/book/DDD.md

 tags: [book, notes, backend, DDD]
 ---

+# Nice summary

+{{<youtube 8Z5IAkWcnIw>}}

 ## There's no DDD without Domain Experts

 You need to be committed to building a team around them, and having constructive conversations with them.

 ## Strategic Design